-An important feature of knowledge management is to elicit not just the explicit knowledge shared by people but also the tacit knowledge that can be built by analyzing user behavior and actions.
-This can be immensely beneficial for organizations to improve their productivity.
+An important feature of knowledge management is to elicit not just the explicit knowledge shared by people but also the tacit knowledge that can be built by analysing user behaviour and actions.
+This can be immensely beneficial for organisations to improve their productivity.

 Knowledge Management framework

 We can apply the model of knowledge activities based on Probst’s building blocks of knowledge management (Probst 2002) to understand how Slack plays a role with respect to a knowledge management framework.

 If we focus on the application of knowledge within the activities of business process, we see that: